-In accordance with Ruling No. 1010012865 issued by the FSC on April 6, 2012, a portion of current-period earnings and undistributed prior-period earnings shall be reclassified as special earnings reserve during earnings distribution.
-The amount to be reclassified should equal the current-period total net reduction of other shareholders' equity.
-Similarly, a portion of undistributed prior-period earnings shall be reclassified as special earnings reserve (and does not qualify for earnings distribution) to account for cumulative changes to other shareholders' equity pertaining to prior periods.
-Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.
-As of December 31, 2020 and 2019, the special reserve amounted to \$43,940 and \$0, respectively.
+A portion of current-period earnings and undistributed prior-period earnings shall be reclassified as special earnings reserve during earnings distribution.
+The amount to be reclassified should equal the current-period total net reduction of other shareholder's equity.
+For the year 2019 ernings distribution in 2020, the amount to be reclassified to special reserve shall be a portion of current-period earnings and undistributed prior-period earnings.
+As for the year 2020 earnings distribution on 2021, the amount to be reclassified to special reserve shall be a portion of current-period earnings plus other line items in the retained earnings movements and undistributed prior-period earning.
+A portion of undistributed prior-period earnings shall be reclassified as special earnings reserve (and does not qualify for earnings distribution) to account for cumulative changes to other shareholders' equity pertaining to prior periods.
+Amount of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.

+As of December 31, 2021 and 2020, the special reserve amounted to \$35,579 and \$43,940 respectively.